solidjs/solid-docs/README.md

 2. <h4>Documentation is <em>the product</em>.</h4> Solid's user experience depends on the docs.
 Solid is not an independent project from its docs, and docs are a core concern for the Solid team.
 We care about the entire onboarding and learning experience, from your first time installing the library to your first dive into Solid's source code.

 3. <h4>Documentation is inclusive and collaborative.</h4> We prioritize inclusion because good design is inclusive.
-Docs should be written for and by folks of different perspectives, backgrounds, and level of tech expertise.
+Docs should be written for and by folks of different perspectives, backgrounds, and levels of tech expertise.
 We aim to foster an environment where every voice is heard.

 4. <h4>Documentation is accessible.</h4> Learning Solid should be possible for anyone.
 At their best, docs break down barriers and create new opportunities.
 To do that, we must accomodate all learners.
 Beyond accessible text, docs include code examples, videos, and drawings, so we can support different needs and learning styles.